absassi/git-to-from-review/README.md

 the command line if tracking information is missing or something other than a branch is being sent.

-The `git from-review` command retrieves from Gerrit a patch set of some change, optionally creating or updating a branch pointing to the patch set commit.
+The `git from-review` command retrieves from Gerrit one or all patch sets of some change, optionally creating or updating branches pointing to the patch set commits.

 ## Installation